iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Convergence Ultra Simple Proof.md

 $$

 Suppose that the sequence $(\alpha_k)_{k\ge 0}$ satisfies $\alpha_k^{-2}(1 - \alpha_k) \le \alpha_{k - 1}^{-2}$ for all $k \ge 1$ with $\alpha_0 = 1$ being the base case.
-Use the proximal gradient inequality with  it then has:
+Use the proximal gradient inequality with  it then has $\forall k \ge 1$:

 $$
 \begin{aligned}